Dr Joanne Wallis

 In 2006 Joanne was a Fulbright Scholar at the Walker Institute of International and Area Studies at the University of South Carolina.
 In 2012 she was a Visiting Scholar at the East-West Center, Honolulu.
 Between 2009 to 2011 she was an Honorary Fellow of the School of Social and Political Sciences at the University of Melbourne.
 From 2008 to 2009 she was a Visiting Scholar at the State, Society and Governance in Melanesia Project at the ANU.

 Joanne is a Fellow of the Higher Education Academy and in 2014 won the ANU College of Asia and the Pacific Teaching Excellence Award.
-She has taught at the Australian Command and Staff College, University of Cambridge, University of Melbourne and Swinburne University.
+She has taught at the Australian War College, University of Cambridge, University of Melbourne and Swinburne University.
 Between 2012 and 2014 she was Convener of the Asia-Pacific Security program in the Strategic and Defence Studies Centre at the ANU.

 Joanne is on the international advisory board of The Round Table.
 She has been an Editor of the Melbourne Journal of Politics and Secretary of the Melbourne Journal of International Law.